 Quarterly reviews are performed four times a year.
 Ideally, they’d follow the schedule based on each financial quarter.
 These are sometimes viewed as “performance snapshots” since they tend to focus on short-term goals.

 Quarterly reviews may benefit younger, rapidly growing organizations looking to make improvements in short amounts of time.
-Rather than doing a 360 review every time, these reviews can serve more as check-ins, and a way to get regularly scheduled feedback rather than a comprehensive performance evaluation.
+Rather than doing review based in 360-degree feedback every time, these reviews can serve more as check-ins, and a way to get regularly scheduled feedback rather than a comprehensive performance evaluation.

 To supplement weekly reviews, Richmond-based computer software company Foster Made of about 20 to 30 employees introduced quarterly reviews to help employees get into the habit of receiving feedback regularly.
 They chose to utilize this model as a way to really integrate feedback into their organizational culture.

 What are some factors to consider?

 There are a few factors to consider when choosing how often to conduct performance reviews.

 Consider organizational culture.
 Is direct feedback natural in conversations?
 If yes, that takes pressure off having reviews often.
 If no, you may want to consider holding reviews more frequently, at least until giving and receiving direct feedback becomes a more integrated part of the culture.

 Consider your manager-to-employee ratio.
-Those managing fewer employees have more time to dictate towards reviews.
+Those managing fewer employees have more time to dictate towards a review process.
 Although your organization may be medium-sized or large-sized, you may have managers only overseeing a handful of employees.
 Conversely, at a small or developing organization, you may have a single manager overlooking dozens of employees, so a quarterly review structure likely wouldn’t be feasible.

 Consider whether a review focuses on compensation or development.
-You should be conducting reviews regarding compensation, so your employees have an opportunity to receive a raise, bonus, etc. However, these reviews should be separate from reviews based solely on development, or how an employee can improve their overall performance.
+You should be conducting reviews regarding compensation, so your employees have an opportunity to receive salary increases, a bonus, etc. However, these reviews should be separate from reviews based solely on employee development, or how an employee can improve their overall performance.